-2.2 Financing Wages with Cash
+B. Financing Wages with Cash

 An important assumption of our model is that cash holding decisions are determined by wage bill financing.
 We use firm-level data to investigate the plausibility of this assumption by analyzing the relationship between cash level and wages.
-From our database, we observe that cash represents 36% of firms' staff expenses (median value).16 In our model, we assume that corporate cash is used to finance end-ofperiod wages.
-We assess this link by regressing the future amount of staff expenses (XLR{it+1}), which proxies the expected future wage, on the current cash level (both expressed in log).
-Table 3, Columns (1)-(4) displays the results of the estimation.
+From our database, we observe that cash represents 36 percent of firms' staff expenses (median value).
+In our model, we assume that corporate cash is used to finance end-of-period wages.
+We assess this link by regressing the future amount of staff expenses (XLRit+1), which proxies the expected future wage, on the current cash level (both expressed in log).